 I’ve been using Vaseline since I was a little girl with severely chapped hands and lips.
 It worked miracles on my hands and was the only thing that wouldn’t make them sting.
-Vaseline certainly has its place in the world, but recently I’ve been hearing a lot about “petrochemical-free” products, and I wanted to learn more about them.
+Vaseline certainly has its place in the world, but recently I’ve been seeing a lot of “petrochemical-free” products, and I wanted to share more about them.

 Products such as petroleum jelly and mineral oil are byproducts of petroleum (gasoline) refinement.
 It’s true they come from petroleum, but they are highly refined and are considered “safe” for use on our skin and even in our food products.
-While I like that they come from the earth, I definitely wanted to learn more about the refinement process and what exactly that means.
 On the upside, they don’t cause irritation to the vast majority of the population, don’t spoil, and are used by surgeons after closing up stitches.
 They provide a waterproof barrier to chapped or chafed skin to allow skin to heal beneath the barrier.
 As I said, they definitely have their place in the world.

-For rosacea skin, I would suggest a high quality probiotic moisturizer which does not have petrochemicals.
+For rosacea skin, I would suggest a high-quality probiotic moisturizer which does not have petrochemicals.
 This does not mean buying a store-bought moisturizer with “Now with Probiotics!” listed on the label!
 These “beauty” companies spend more money on their advertising campaigns than on the actual product.
 It means spending a little more money upfront on a quality moisturizer that is not full of chemicals and will actually heal your skin because of all the natural antioxidants and anti-inflammatories.
-For my top choices for rosacea safe skincare, see Resources.

 Nature itself is the best physician.